 Supervised social work practicum experience in a human service agency setting.
+P: Admission to MSW Program Fall Only.

 SOC WORK 717.
 Seminar III.
 1 Credit.

 This specialized seminar course focuses on the application and integration of advanced social work knowledge, values and skills to supervised social work practice in human service settings.
 This course provides opportunities for immersion in professional social work practice issues and dialogue within a classroom seminar format.
 The field internship is completed concurrently with the course.